Browse Our Services:

 A Comb cut / Teddy Bear / Plush Cut

-This is a haircut that is left about a half inch all over the cat.
+This is a haircut that is left about a 1/4 inch to a half inch all over the cat.
 Some people call it a Teddy bear cut, or Plush cut, being that it takes the hair in shorter but not shaved and makes the cat much more cuddly and cute!

 Belly Shave and Sanitary